sambranaivan/CardScriptsWiki/Counters.md

 ```c++
 void Card.EnableCounterPermit(Card c, int countertype[, int location])
 ```
 Makes the card (Card c) able to hold a type of counter (int countertype).
-If a location is provided (int location), the card will be able to hold counter only when in the specified location.
+If a the optional paramater (int location) is provided, the card will be able to hold the counter(s) only when in the specified location.

 ```c++
 void Card.SetCounterLimit(card c, int counter_type, int count)